Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Coverings of Configurations

 \end{prop}

 These will be used as we continue.

-\section{Coverings of configurations}
+\section{Coverings of Configurations}

-Coverings of graphs has been considered in \cite{leighton1982finite},\cite{angluin1981finite}, and \cite{neumann2009leighton}, but we note that a configuration can be represented by a graph (we later discuss this Menger graph), but as noted in \cite{grunbaum2009configurations}, a graph can represent two different configurations.
-Thus the notion of a covering of a configuration is certainly distinct and mention must also be made here that an isomorphism of a configuration may not be continuous when viewed as a self map of the associated graph.
+Coverings of graphs have been considered primarily by Frank Leighton, Dana Angluin, Anthony Gardiner, and Walter Neumann in \cite{leighton1982finite},\cite{angluin1981finite}, and \cite{neumann2009leighton}.
+We note here again that even though a configuration can be represented by a graph (the Menger graph), a graph can represent two different configurations.
+Thus the notion of a covering of a configuration is certainly distinct and mention must also be made here that an automorphism of a configuration may not be continuous when viewed as a self-map of the associated graph.